bitkey/bitkey/README.rst

-    In hot-online mode: separate wallet file, so that even if you store the wallets on the same USB key, you can't accidentally open the cold-offline wallet by booting into the wron boot.
+    In hot-online mode: separate wallet file, so that even if you store the wallets on the same USB key, you can't accidentally open the cold-offline wallet by booting into the wrong mode.

 - Disabled networking in cold-offline mode: all plan/net network packages are purged on boot by /usr/lib/bitkey.d/purge-packages script